justinhyou/colorizer/README.md

 Contextual Colorization: Given contextual images (e.g. frame prior and frame after, colored), be able to produce more accurate recolorization.

-### Citation ###
-If you find this model useful for your resesarch, please use this [bibtex](http://richzhang.github.io/colorization/resources/bibtex_eccv2016_colorization.txt) to cite.

 ### Misc ###
-Contact Richard Zhang at rich.zhang at eecs.berkeley.edu for any questions or comments.
+Contact Hyobin You at hyobinyou@gmail.com for any questions or comments.